Sursock family: History

 For many decades, the Sursocks were Lebanon's leading business family.
 As business partners of the Otis Elevator Company, they were successful industrialists and played a key role in the development and manufacturing of elevators.

 The Sursocks have shaped Lebanon's history from the late Ottoman period to present; indeed, the selection of Beirut, which would come to be known as the 'Pearl of the Orient,' as the provincial capital was in no small part the result of their entreaties to the Porte.

-According to Lady Cochrane Sursock, daughter of Alfred Bey Sursock and Donna Maria Teresa Serra di Cassano, the name is a corruption of Κυριε Ισαακ ("Kyrie Isaac", meaning Lord Isaac). settling near Byblos.
-Other sources list the name as having been derived from the Arabic phrases for "secrets" and "market."
+According to Lady Cochrane, daughter of Alfred Sursock, the name is a corruption of Κυριε Ισαακ ("Kyrie Isaac", meaning Lord Isaac). and settled near Byblos.
+Other sources list the name as having been derived from the Arabic phrases for "secrets" and "market".

-Towards the close of the 18th century the Sursock family then moved to Beirut where they subsequently became successful traders, exporting grain from the east Mediterranean to the United Kingdom, whilst also engaging in the import of textiles from Europe to be sold throughout the Middle East.
-Nicolas Sursock founded the Banque Sursock et Frères in 1858 and purchased extensive properties throughout different parts of the Ottoman Empire.
+Near the close of the 18th century the Sursock family moved to Beirut, where they became successful traders, exporting grain from the eastern Mediterranean to the United Kingdom, whilst also importing textiles from Europe to be sold in the Middle East.
+Nicolas Sursock founded the Banque Sursock et Frères in 1858 and purchased extensive property in different parts of the Ottoman Empire.

 The Sursocks soon became protégés and dragomen to numerous European and American consuls-general and were afforded political privileges and protection by the various countries with whom they had ties, including Russia, Germany, Greece, Ireland and the United States of America.
 Moussa Sursock, his brothers and his father Alfred are reported to have travelled on Greek and Russian passports as well as to have gained protégé status with other European consulates in Beirut as a result of their wide-ranging activities.
 Furthermore, the Sursocks' heavy involvement in Egyptian affairs allowed the family to form close relations with members of the monarchy including Khedive Sa'id of Egypt, who reigned from 1854 to 1863, and his nephew Isma'il Pasha (1863–1879), affording them preferential deals on large infrastructural projects and extravagant public works.